amoshydra/tasker-js-runner/README.md

     - `TJS_Development_Toggle.tsk.xml`
     - `TJS_RunScript.tsk.xml`
     - `TJS_UpdateScript.tsk.xml`
-2. Run [TJS_Development_Toggle] inside Tasker to set up the required global variables When [TJS_Development_Toggle] is run for the first time, it will set up all the necessary Global variables for Tasker-JS to run.
+2. Run [TJS_Development_Toggle] inside Tasker to set up the required global variables.
+  When [TJS_Development_Toggle] is run for the first time, it will set up all the necessary Global variables for Tasker-JS to run.
     - `%TJS_ENV` - Control the environment Tasker-JS-Runner to run `development`/`production`.
     - `%TJS_DEV_REMOTE` - The remote address where the your project script (a seperate project that make use of this library) will be downloaded.
 You will need to change the value of this variable in this task to match the IP of your project.